Research

 Perpendicular magnetic recording (PMR) – the main technology used to store data in modern data centers serving the World Wide Web – and multilevel 3D magnetic memory and logic are among the technologies that became possible because of discoveries by this team.

-With the focus to launch gamechangin applications of NanoMagnetoElectronics, in collaboration with our colleagues at the Miller School of Medicine and the College of Arts and Sciences as well as with researchers across the globe, we pursue the following projects:
+With the focus to launch grounbreaking applications of NanoMagnetoElectronics, in collaboration with our colleagues at the Miller School of Medicine and the College of Arts and Sciences as well as with researchers across the globe, we pursue the following projects:

 • Highly Targeted Theranostic Treatment of Currently Untreatable Cancers (with the UM NCI Sylvester Comprehensive Cancer Center, Cellular Nanomed and the NCI Moffitt Cancer Center)